LDMX-Software/docker/docs/ubuntu-packages.md

-less | Yes | Necessary for distrobox support libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libasan8 | No | Runtime components for the compiler based instrumentation tools that come with GCC libboost-all-dev | Yes | Direct ldmx-sw dependency, v1.74 available in Ubuntu 22.04 repos libcfitsio-dev | No | Reading and writing in [FITS](https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html) data format libfcgi-dev | No | Open extension of CGI for internet applications libfftw3-dev | Yes | Computing discrete fourier transform
+less | Yes | Necessary for distrobox support libafterimage-dev | Yes | ROOT GUI depends on these for common shapes libasan8 | No | Runtime components for the compiler based instrumentation tools that come with GCC libboost-all-dev | Yes | Direct ldmx-sw dependency, v1.74 available in Ubuntu 22.04 repos, v1.71 required by ACTS libcfitsio-dev | No | Reading and writing in [FITS](https://heasarc.gsfc.nasa.gov/docs/heasarc/fits.html) data format libfcgi-dev | No | Open extension of CGI for internet applications libfftw3-dev | Yes | Computing discrete fourier transform